Quantum-Detectors/QD-odin-build/README.rst

 - `xspress-acquire`: basic MCA acquisition using ADOdin with file saving
 - `xspress-plot`: basic MCA plotting of saved HDF5 data
-- `xspress-view`: GUI application to browse MCA HDF5 data
+- `xspress-view`: GUI application to browse MCA and list mode data
 - `xspress-list-mode-listener`: can listen to X3X2 list mode TCP endpoints and save the binary data directly to disk.
 - `xspress-list-mode-decode`: used to decode the saved list mode binary data